cybersecurityrobotics/IROS2021/README.md

-## Cybersecurity of Robotics Workshop for IROS 2021
+## Cybersecurity of Robotics Tutorial for IROS 2021

-Please visit the [workshop page](https://yuhan-zhao.github.io/SinglePaged/) for more details.
+Please visit the [tutorial page](https://yuhan-zhao.github.io/SinglePaged/) for more details.